sevenwestmedia-labs/nanobot-data-upgrades/readme.md

 ## Problems with breaking schema changes

-There are a few problems with making a breaking schema change (like a rename), and many teams/companies just choose not to make them.
-This means your database cannot be refactored and evolved like you code, which can cause problems downt the track.
+There are a few problems with making a breaking schema change (like a renaming a column), and many teams/companies just choose not to make them.
+This means your database cannot be refactored and evolved like your code, which can cause problems down the track.

 The general approach to deploying database migrations is run them _before_ the code is deployed, the rest of this readme assume this order in deployments.